Tertiary Preparation Pathway (TPP)

 The Tertiary Preparation Pathway (TPP) equips you with the skills and knowledge needed to succeed in undergraduate degree studies.
 TPP provides a pathway to a degree program.

 TPP allows you to experience university life before committing to a degree program, and courses completed as part of the TPP program are free-of-charge for Commonwealth-supported students (fees for international students can be found at USC International fees and costs).
 Please note that courses completed through TPP cannot be used as credit towards a degree.

 Upon successful completion of the TPP, you will be able to gain entry into most USC degree programs through the standard USC direct entry application process.

 If you are from a non-English speaking background you will be required to meet English language entry requirements for your chosen USC program.
 Successful completion of the Tertiary Preparation Pathway with a grade of Credit (CR) or better in TPP101 meets the English language entry requirements for most USC undergraduate programs.

-To attend another university you will need to apply through the standard QTAC application process or via the admission procedures as outlined by the institution you plan to study at.
+To attend another university you will need to apply through the standard QTAC application process or via the admission procedures as outlined by the institution at which you plan to study.

 Courses in the TPP are Austudy approved.

 Indigenous TPP students may be eligible for an Indigenous Commonwealth scholarship.